linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

   - It is a system theory, including a series of complete, simple and unified theories including architecture, programming, principles, quality control, and aesthetics.
+It is highly consistent with the system theory of manufacturing and integrated circuits.
     The other two methods lack this complete, simple and unified system theory.

   - optimization approach